 Fax: (312) 427-4979

-NOTIFICATION: The decisions of the Selection Committee will be made within approximately one month after the deadline of the application.
+NOTIFICATION: The decisions of the Selection Committee will be made within approximately one and a half months after the deadline of the application.